 - If its value is set as Enabled, change the same to Disabled or Not configured.

-At last, Reboot your system, and try opening registry editor on your System.
-Hope this method helps you to resolve the registry issue on Windows 10 device.
+At last, Reboot your system, and try opening the registry editor on your System.
+I hope this method helps you to resolve the registry issue on Windows 10 device.

 Note: Group Policy Editor is available only in Professional, Ultimate and Pro version of Windows 10.
 Hence, Home users can’t access this app to run the above procedure.
 They should either Update their system to the advanced version or try other workarounds.